Founder & CEO

 Mike was an Army Officer for 8 years, where he saw the impact that positive leadership and mentoring had on the lives of young men.
 He served two tours of Afghanistan and took part in dozens of exercises around the UK and abroad.
 Mike has a BA (Hons) in Politics from the University of Nottingham and an MRes in Strategy & Security from Exeter University.

-Inspired to found the project after volunteering in Feltham Young Offenders Institute, Mike was convinced of the need to combine team sport, mentorship and role modelling for young men.
-As the project's CEO and Founder Mike has seen the project grow from a pilot project in HMP Wandsworth, to delivering ongoing projects in Prisons and Young Offenders Institutes and the community.
+Inspired to found the project after volunteering in Feltham Young Offenders Institute, Mike was convinced of the need to combine team sport, mentorship, and role modelling for young men.
+As the project's Founder & CEO, Mike has seen the project grow from a pilot in HMP Wandsworth, to delivering ongoing projects in Prisons and Young Offenders Institutes and the community.